backdrop-contrib/slide_show_recipe/README.md

 Requires [BackdropCMS 1.20](https://github.com/backdrop/backdrop/releases/tag/1.20.0) or greater.

-This recipes is currently configured to use the Flexslider module to display the slideshow.
+This recipe is currently configured to use the Flexslider module to display the slideshow.
 You will need to enable and configure the Flexslider and Flexslider Views module to benefit from that formatting.

 Installation